University of Birmingham Air Squadron: Flying

 All of the cadets have the opportunity to participate in the flying syllabus for the University Air Squadrons.

 Successful completion of the Core Syllabus qualifies the student pilot for the award of the Preliminary Flying Badge, or 'Budgie Wings' as they are sometimes called.

 Student Leadership Team

 Squadron activities are largely run by students who take on various executive roles within UBAS.
-The squadron is split in to 3 flights, each commanded by a Flight Commander who holds the rank of Acting Pilot Officer.
+The squadron is split into three flights, each commanded by a Flight Commander who holds the rank of Acting Pilot Officer.

 The squadron also has a Senior Student who is in overall command of all students, serving as a link between the student body and the staff.
-The current senior student is Acting Pilot Officer Lucy Pepper.
+The current senior student is Acting Pilot Officer Tom Rayden.